What is an enterprise zone - and why start your business there?

 There are 48 zones around the UK that have been selected as part of the initiative.
 In these areas, start-up businesses have a number of benefits for up to five years, such as discounts on business rates, tax relief and a simplified application process for gaining planning application.

 The government initially set out 24 zones in 2012 and then added another 24 to the list in 2016 and 2017 following the success of the scheme.
 The idea is to boost local economies while supporting small and growing businesses.

-The local authority in each area can decide exactly what discounts they assign to businesses, but you could be given the following:
+The local authority in each area can decide exactly what discounts they assign to businesses in an enterprise zone, but you could be given the following:

 - Business rates – Either a discount or a complete exemption from paying rates.
 It could save your business up to £275,000 over a five-year period.

 - Tax relief – Businesses making large investments in plant and machinery in eight zones qualify for enhanced capital allowances, meaning they can set the whole cost of their investments against their profits

 - Planning permission – It’s much easier to gain planning permission within the specific areas.